Timeline of Today's Major Currencies. Even Bitcoin.

 However the Pennsylvania government objected to its privileges, and in 1786 reincorporated it as a private concern under state law.
 With several restrictions, it was unsuitable as a national bank.

-2. Feb 1791 Preparing to build its capital city of Washington DC, Congress chartered the Bank of the United States, today known as the First Bank of the United States.
-It was chartered for a term of twenty years with twenty percent of its capital owned by the federal government (via a loan from the bank).
+2. Feb 1791 Agreeing to redeem $240 million "Continental" notes (at 100:1) via new war bonds, providing its capital Washington was built in the south, Congress chartered the Bank of the United States, today known as the First Bank of US.
+Its term was twenty years with twenty percent of its capital owned by the federal government (via a loan from the bank).
 In 1811, its assets were liquidated, to become the Girard Bank.

 3. Feb 1816 Congress chartered a second Bank of the United States, again with a twenty years charter and with twenty percent of its capital owned by the federal government.
 Not having the restrictions of state incorporated banks, it had opened 25 branch offices nationwide by 1832.